fregante/get-media-size/readme.md

 Here's an explanation of the files included in this repo

 * `index.js`: source file, in ES6
-* `dist/get-media-size.js`: browser-ready file with AMD or a global variable called `getMediaSize`
+* `dist/get-media-size.min.js`: browser-ready file with AMD or a global variable called `getMediaSize`
-* `dist/get-media-size.min.js`: same as above, minified
 * `dist/get-media-size.node.js`: used by node/browserify with `require('get-media-size')`
-* `dist/get-media-size.node.min.js`: same as above, but minified, for byte counting only

 ## Dependencies